mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 For orphan instances, which type class instance you get depends on what you import!

-Orphan type classes are generally frowned upon in the Haskell community, but they're not illegal.
-Haskell compilers freely and unfortunately allow them.

-In Scala, the situation is even more of a no-man's land, because there are fewer restrictions, thanks to the fact that we emulate type classes in Scala with implicits.

-In other languages without type classes or implicits, there's no ambiguity, because users must be *explicit* in selecting a given instance of a type class.
-Unfortunately, this increase in precision comes with a corresponding increase in verbosity!

-Now no matter how you slice it, for a given type, there may be many (perhaps even infinitely many!) ways to implement an instance that satisfies the laws of the type class.
+We can't just ignore this issue or the reason why it exists.
+For a given type, there may be *many* (perhaps even infinitely many!) ways to implement an instance that satisfies the laws of the type class.

 In Haskell, the community's preferred solution is to create wrapper types (`newtype`s) and define the instances on the wrappers instead.
 You can then "force" the compiler to choose the instance you want by using the right wrapper type.

-This practice, which I call *newtype absue*, works well enough, but it's totally ad hoc and unprincipled.
-You're abusing the type system to force the compiler to select a desired instance that satisfies no more laws than another instance.
-There are *functional requirements* not being verified by the compiler, and instead being encoded into the *name* of a `newtype` wrapper!
+This practice, which I lovingly call *newtype absue*, works well enough, but it's totally ad hoc and unprincipled.
+While you can force the compiler to select a desired instance by wrapping a value in the right `newtype`, the instance satisfies *no more laws* than another `newtype` wrapper.

+In other words, if you abuse newtypes, you are encoding functional requirements into the *name* of a `newtype` wrapper, instead of making the compiler verify them!
+If the *correctness* of your monoidal code depends on more properties being satisfied by an instance than just the `Monoid` laws (e.g. if you require the multiplicative monoid for integers), then the compiler should be able to verify those properties.

+The alternative is ascribing arbitrary and unenforceable significance to the names of data constructors.

 ### Abstraction